 Setting up the Function Buttons

-A new Function Buttons menu has been added to the Config menu in the Mini v1.03.
+The Function Buttons menu can be found in the the Config menu.
 This menu displays the five function buttons along with their assigned functions.
-The 6th button is fixed.
-It can be PTT or Key, depending on the Rmt setting in the Keyer menu.
+The 6th button’s function is fixed.
+It can be momentary PTT, latching PTT, or Straight Key, depending on the Rmt setting in the Keyer menu.

 To change a function simply click on the menu item for that button and select a new function from the list.